tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 when establishing the new transport connection or they can choose to use a different IP address if provided with options from DNS.
 ECH does not mandate any specific implementation choices when establishing this new connection.)
-The retry configurations may only be applied to the retry connection.
+The retry configurations may only be applied to the retried connection.
 The client MUST NOT use retry configurations for connections beyond the retry.
 This avoids introducing pinning concerns or a tracking vector, should a malicious server present client-specific retry configurations in order to